FHIDev/Fhi.HelseId.Tools/docs/ClientSecret/command-overview.md

 ![Client Secret Management](./ClientSecretManagement.jpg)

 1. **Update Klientkonfiguration scope:** In order for an application to use the tool the Client must have registered _nhn:selvbetjening/client_ scope.
 The scope _nhn:selvbetjening/client_ to klientsystem must be added to the client system and klientkonfigurasjon
-1. **Generate new keys:** The tool generate two new json web keys (jwk), private and public, with the command `generatekey`.
+1. **Generate new keys:** The tool generates two new json web keys (jwk), private and public, with the command `generatekey`.
 The public key is used by HelseID to validate the client assertion.
 The private key is used by the application to generate a client assertion token.
-1. **Update client with publik key:** After new keys are generated HelseId should be updated with the new public key with the command `updateclientkey`.
+1. **Update client with public key:** The HelseId client should be updated with the newly generated keys.
+This is done with the command `updateclientkey`.
-1. **Update application with private key**: The application configuration must be updated with the new private key.
+1. **Update application with private key**: The application configuration must be updated with the new private key for seamless integration with the updated client.